 Massive Open Online Course (MOOC)

-Register for the upcoming MOOC Spatial Data Science: The New Frontier in Analytics opening on February 26, 2020.
+Register for the upcoming MOOC Spatial Data Science: The New Frontier in Analytics that will start on Oct 28th, 2020.
 It’s a free online course to explore the application of spatial data science to uncover hidden patterns and improve predictive modeling.

 If you have questions about the using notebooks in ArcGIS Pro, feel free to: